Menu

 (TNS)

-With lights and sirens flashing, the Pumper 15 driven by Biscari was speeding when it ran a red light and entered the intersection of Westport Road and Broadway Boulevard and struck a Honda CRV that night.
+Biscari was driving a Kansas City Fire Department truck on Dec.
+15, 2021, when it struck a Honda CRV at the intersection of Westport Road and Broadway Boulevard.
 The force of the crash propelled the vehicles northwest, causing them to hit a pedestrian before slamming into a building.

-Jennifer San Nicolas and Michael Elwood, who were in the Honda, and Tami Knight, the pedestrian, were killed.
-Knight’s boyfriend Alexander Llera was also injured.
-San Nicolas and Elwood worked together at Ragazza Food & Wine, and Knight was a data analyst with Kansas City Public Schools.
+Michael Elwood and Jennifer San Nicolas, who were in the Honda, and Tami Knight, the pedestrian, were killed.
+San Nicolas and Elwood worked at the restaurant Ragazza and Knight was a Kansas City Public Schools employee.

 Read more